Mon to Fri:

 Repair vs Replace

 Ongoing repairs can add up fast.
-In many cases, the average replacement cost ends up being cheaper in the long term.
+The average replacement cost is often cheaper in the long term.
 A licensed plumber can help you understand the total costs.

 Delaying Can Cost More

-Putting off a necessary replacement increases the risk of major leaks, further damage, and emergency call-outs.
-These can easily outweigh the initial cost of a new hot water system.
+Putting off a necessary replacement increases the risk of major leaks, further damage, and emergency callouts, which can easily outweigh the initial cost of a new hot water system.

 Get a Professional Assessment